Dighton Public Library

 Museum Passes

-Looking for something to do with the kids in March?
+Looking for something to do with the kids during April vacation?
 The Friends sponsor many discount museum passes for a variety of zoos and museums, including the USS Constitution Museum, the Museum of Science, the Hall at Patriot Place, and many others, including our newest pass for the RISD Museum.
 You can CLICK HERE to visit our website and see the complete listing of all our passes.
 You can reserve your museum pass online through the website or call the Library directly at (508) 669-6421.

 What's New in the Library